-RV Clubs in the USA and Canada
+RV Club Directory for the USA and Canada - RV Travel

-Join the largest club for motorhome owners, the Family Motor Coach Association (FMCA).
-Special rate for RV Travel readers.
-Save $10 on first year membership.
-Click to learn more.

-Welcome to the most complete and up-to-date directory of RV clubs in North America.
+Welcome to the most complete and up-to-date RV club directory in North America.
 But we need your help to tell us which clubs we’ve missed.
-If yours is not on this list or the information we show here is not quite accurate, please email Diane(at)RVtravel.com and she’ll add your club or update your current listing.
+If yours is not on this list or the information we show here is not quite accurate, please email Emily(at)RVtravel.com and she’ll add your club or update your current listing.
 Please include the club name, a brief description, its website address and contact information.
 If you have a suggestion for the Special Interest Clubs category, we’d love to hear from you.
 This is a work-in-progress and your input will be very useful.
-Please note: Information in this directory is generally from the club’s website listed.
-LAST UPDATED 3-19-2017
+Please note: Information in this directory is generally from the club’s website.
+LAST UPDATED 5-26-2018.

 THE MAJOR CLUBS